aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Incomplete users are treated like guests until signup is completed.

 Incomplete users share the same permanent preview counter as guests.

+Incomplete users use the same Guest Preview Pool as guests.

+Partial signup draft data must not be used to filter Guest Preview.

+This means that even if an incomplete user has already entered gender, interested gender, age, city, or relationship goal, those partial values do not affect Guest Preview.

+### Guest Preview Pool

+Guest Preview is a teaser browsing mode for users whose account state is `guest` or `incomplete`.

+Guest Preview is separate from normal Explore.

+A target profile can appear in Guest Preview only if:

+* Profile completion status is `complete`
+* Target user visibility is enabled
+* Target account state is `active`
+* Target user is not restricted, banned, or deleted
+* Target profile belongs to the MVP-supported country, Iran
+* Target has a visible primary photo
+* Target has not already been consumed by the viewer

+Guest Preview does not require:

+* Viewer profile completion
+* Viewer ExploreFilter
+* Viewer age
+* Viewer city
+* Viewer interested gender
+* Viewer relationship goal
+* Reciprocal gender compatibility

+Guest Preview must not use SignupDraft values as filters.

+Guest Preview is randomized inside the eligible teaser pool.

+Each shown Guest Preview creates an `ExploreConsumption` record with reason `preview`.

+Guest and incomplete users share the same permanent `GuestPreviewCounter`.

+After the counter reaches the MVP limit, the bot shows a signup message instead of more previews.

+If no eligible Guest Preview target exists before the limit is reached, the bot shows an empty preview state and encourages signup.

 ### Active user access